-629 Certification by applicant. (cont'd) 629.01 Certification by applicant: authority to submit application. (cont'd)
+629 Certification by applicant. (cont'd)

+629.01 Certification by applicant: authority to submit application. (cont'd)

-- The person certifying the application is neither author nor claimant, but is identifiable in a cover letter as an employee of the claimant organization.
+- 1) The person certifying the application is neither author nor claimant, but is identifiable in a cover letter as an employee of the claimant organization.
 The Copyright Office will accept the application without annotating or corresponding. - 2) The application names both the author of the new material and the author of the preexisting material upon which the derivative work is based.
 The application is signed by the author of the preexisting material.
 No certification boxes are checked on the application.
-The Copyright Office will accept the application as submitted. - 3) The space designated "Authorized agent of" is completed at the certification space indicating that the person signing the application is an agent of the named organization.
+The Copyright Office will accept the application as submitted. - of" is completed at the certification space indicating that the person signing the application is an agent of the named organization.
 The organization's name appears nowhere else in the registration materials.
-The application is acceptable as submitted on the basis that the named organization may be the owner of one or more exclusive right(s). - 629.02 Certification by applicant: owner of exclusive rights.
+The application is acceptable as submitted on the basis that the named organization may be the owner of one or more exclusive right(s).

+Certification by applicant: owner of exclusive rights.
 For registration purposes, an owner of exclusive rights is distinguished from the copyright claimant by his or her ownership of one or more but not all of the exclusive rights which belonged originally to the author.
 For these purposes, an owner of exclusive rights is authorized by regulation to submit an application for registration but may not be named as the claimant.
 See 37 C.F.R.
 202.3(c).
 See also section 622 above.

-629 Certification by applicant. (cont'd) 629.03 Certification by applicant: form of signa- ture.
+629 Certification by applicant. (cont'd)

+Certification by applicant: form of signature.
 The certification space must bear the original handwritten signature of a person authorized to submit the application.
 In general, a photocopied signature or a stamp is not an acceptable substitute for the required signature.

-629.04 Certification by applicant: date of certifi- cation.
-The application should bear a date of certification.
-However, the Copyright Office will not correspond with the applicant cation.
+Certification by applicant: date of certification.
 The application should bear a date of certification.
 However, the Copyright Office will not correspond with the applicant if the date of certification is omitted.

 Nevertheless, an application is unacceptable if it gives a date of certification that is earlier than the date of publication or creation.